jhogan/core/README.md

 provide a data model for every conceivable domain, for example, the book doesn't provide a data model that could support a blog or other literary data types.
-However, we can use the principles from the book to create extentions to its data model that integrate with the rest of its data model.
+However, we can use the principles from the book to create extensions to its data model that integrate with the rest of its data model.

 The GEM is truly vast and can be used to store and retrieve virtually any business data in a highly normalized and robust way.
 The GEM classes, being ORM classes, each have persistence logic built in.
-Additionally, they contain the logic to ensure that the data they contain is valid and that the user retriving or persisting that data is authorized to do so.
+Additionally, they contain the logic to ensure that the data they contain is valid and that the user retrieving or persisting that data is authorized to do so.
 Note that though many GEM classes have been fully incorporated into the framework, validation and authorization is an ongoing effort.

-It is highly recommend that developers obtain these two books and absorb the data modeling and business ontology concepts in them before endevoring to use or alter the GEM.
+It is highly recommend that developers obtain these two books and absorb the data modeling and business ontology concepts in them before endeavoring to use or alter the GEM.

 Below is a list of the modules that currently contain GEM classes.